zhouchenh/QuickElement/README.md

 # QuickElement
-A quick to create HTML elements using TypeScript or JavaScript.
+A quick way to create HTML elements using TypeScript or JavaScript.